 We started our building society back in 1849 when Samuel Fox, a local Nottingham grocer, founded Nottingham Building Society.
 Back then we concentrated on our local area, helping people buy their homes and save their money in a secure place.

-We’re still doing this today but the difference is that we now offer our mortgages all over the country and some of our savings accounts can be accessed online as well as in branch which means that it doesn't matter where you live in the UK, The Nottingham will try to help you.
+We’re still doing this today but the difference is that we now offer our mortgages all over the country and some of our savings accounts can be accessed online as well as in branch which means that it doesn't matter where you live in the UK, Nottingham Building Society will try to help you.
 We also have a network of branches across nine counties of the UK which means there could be a branch near you.

 How do building societies work?